The Revels: Career

 In 1960, the group released "Vesuvius" bw "Church Key" on Tony Hilder's CT label.
 A single release on the same label by another artist could cause confusion as to that which act had the first release on the label as they share similar catalogue numbers.
 The catalogue number for "Vesuvius" bw "Church Key" on CT was 1-IM, 1-IMX.
 The other artist was Vi Hall.
 The release by Hall was a Robert Hafner, K.C.
 Reeth composition, "Endless Love" bw "It's Graduation Time", with the catalogue numbers, CT C-1, C-1X.
 In 1960, "Church Key" bw "Vesuvius" was released this time on Impact Impact 1-IM, 1-IMX.
 It was credited to The Revels with Barbara Adkins.
 The track featured an emotionless "Church Key", announcement, the sound of a beer can being opened and giddy laughter by Adkins.
 The August 1960 issue of Cashbox Magazine reported that Al Chapman of Modern Distributing had high expectations for a couple of singles.
 One of them was "Church Key" and the other was a release on the Spry label, "Tall Quiet Stranger", by Nick Green and Don Jackson.
 Later that year, Impact Records said in the November 26 issue of Cashbox that the track was starting to click in several midwest areas.
 In the December 24 issue of Cashbox, it was noted that The Gonzos had their version out on the Donna label and gave it a B+ rating while The Revels were making some noise with theirs.
 "Church Key" became a hit for The Revels.

-Also in 1960, Gil left the band to join the Coast Guard.
+Also in 1960, Serna left the band to join the Coast Guard.
 He was replaced by guitarist Save Davis.

 In 1961, they released two singles, "Intoxica" bw "Tequila" and "Rampage" bw "Comanche", both on Impact.
 Then there was "It's Party Time" bw "Soft Top", released on Impact 13-IM, 13-IMX.

-The 1962 they had another Impact single, "Revellion" bw "Conga Twist" which was their last Impact single release.
+In 1962, they had another Impact single, "Revellion" bw "Conga Twist", which was their last Impact single release.
 Later that year was reported in the December 1, issue of Cashbox that Nico Records had acquired an instrumental of theirs from the Daco label.
 Nico records which had offices in Dallas and Hollywood was headed by Bobby Boris Pickett, Ned Ormand and R.B.
 Chris Christensen.
 The instrumental by The Revels was to be Nico's first release.

 They had some other singles were released on different labels, they were "Intoxica" bw "Comanche" on Downey D-123 and "It's Party Time" bw "Soft Top" on Westco WC-3.
 In 1962, following their involvement with The Exiles, the group was looking to secure a deal for a film that they would star in.
 Sam Eddy had also taken over from Norman Knowles as the band leader.
 Then in late 1962, Eddy and Dean Sorensen were drafted into the military.
 Knowles had also left the group to pursue his own ventures.
 This signalled the end of the group.

 In 1964, their album On a Rampage was released on Impact LP-IMX.